Eugène Fiset: Military career

 He joined the 89th Temiscouata and Rimouski Battalion of Infantry at the age of 16.
 His military career continued during his studies, he was promoted to the rank of lieutenant while a student.
-In 1899 he succeeded his father as surgeon to the 89th Battalion but, a few months later, joined the Second (Special Service) Battalion of The Royal Canadian Regiment with the rank of major and saw service in the South African War.
+In 1899, he succeeded his father as surgeon to the 89th Battalion but, a few months later, joined the Second (Special Service) Battalion of The Royal Canadian Regiment with the rank of major and saw service in the South African War.
 For his service in the war, he was appointed a Companion of the Distinguished Service Order (DSO) in the October 1902 South African Honours list.

 With the end of his tour of duty in South Africa in 1900, Fiset interned at the Nose and Throat Hospital in London and L'Hôpital Saint-Antoine in Paris.

 After a year he returned to Rimouski before becoming an adjutant in the Royal Canadian Army Medical Corps.
-In 1902 he was part of the Canadian Coronation Contingent for King Edward VII's coronation and traveled to the United Kingdom as the Surgeon-Lieutenant of The Royal Canadian Regiment.
-In 1903 he was promoted to the rank of colonel and became Director-General of the service.
+In 1902, he was part of the Canadian Coronation Contingent for King Edward VII's coronation and travelled to the United Kingdom as the Surgeon-Lieutenant of The Royal Canadian Regiment.
+In 1903, he was promoted to the rank of colonel and became Director-General of the service.

 Fiset was promoted to the rank of Surgeon General (Major General) at the beginning of World War I. He was knighted for his service in the war while the French government named him a Commandeur of the Legion of Honour.

 Political career

 He retired in 1923 and began a political career sitting in the House of Commons of Canada as the Liberal MP for Rimouski from 1924 until 1939.
 He served as Deputy Minister of Militia and Defence.

-On December 30, 1939, Fiset became lieutenant governor of Quebec.
+On December 30, 1939, Fiset became Lieutenant-Governor of Quebec.
 On two occasions during the war he opened the legislative assembly wearing his major general's uniform in order to express support for the war effort.
 He remained in office until October 1, 1950.